ProfJski/RayLib-Examples/README.md

 <b>Water Sim: Ripple Tank Physics</b>
 Simulates water in a ripple tank.
 Demonstrates basic wave mechanics: wave reflection, diffraction, and superimposition.
 Press "P" to pause the simulation and "R" to reset it.
 Left-click to add a drop to the pool, or left-click and drag to run your finger through the water.
 Right-click to draw boundaries.
 Hold "E" while right-clicking to erase them.
+Hold X to draw a straight-line boundary across the x-axis.
+Hold Z for z-axis.
+Hold X and E to erase a whole line.
+Alter the code to add as many colored floating spheres as you'd like, or none.
 ![Water Ripple Tank Sim](images/water1.png)

 <b>Strange Attractor:</b>